Testimonials

 “I graduated in 2021 and in 2019 took this class with a few friends.
 Our project was “OSPoo”, aka toilet paper with OSU graphics on it.
 It was a silly and fun project we worked on, but genuinely, this class made me realize how easy it can be to start your own business.
 It inspired me to have an entrepreneurial side gig, and most importantly, it broke down the barriers to entrepreneurship by making it less intimidating.

 I’m grateful I had the opportunity to take Dr. Fretz’s class and work with a manufacturing and supplying company to see first-hand what it’s like to start a business from the ground up.
-We also learned the the importance of marketing my product in bundles, and timing our promotions for optimal demand (i.e., leading up to the annual UM/OSU game).
+We also learned the the importance of marketing our product in bundles, and timing our promotions for optimal demand (i.e., leading up to the annual UM/OSU game).

 I hope this class sticks around because I am so grateful for the lessons it taught me.”